perez987/6600XT-on-macOS-with-PowerPlayTable-to-SSDT-or-config.plist/README.md

 My personal experience is that the SSDT method (PHASE 2 ON MACOS: softPowerPlayTable in SSDT) works better.
 But the SSDT must be well built.

-DeviceProperties method usually needs to add SSDT-BRG0.aml to work properly (you have it in the SSDT folder).
+DeviceProperties method usually needs SSDT-BRG0.aml to work properly (you have it in the SSDT folder).
 As with the SSDT above, check that the IOReg path in SSDT-BRG0.aml is the one for your system.

 ```c++
 DefinitionBlock ("", "SSDT", 2, "ACDT", "BRG0", 0x00000000)